Francis Rossi: Personal life

 Rossi was estranged from his daughter Bernadette for seventeen years after his relationship with rock publicist Elizabeth Gernon broke up.
-They reunited in 2007, and Bernadette and The North supported Status Quo on that year's tour.
+They reunited in 2007, and her band Bernadette and The North supported Status Quo on that year's tour.

+In 2019 his autobiography, I Talk Too Much, was published by the Little, Brown Book Group.
+Rossi refers to himself as a lapsed Catholic.